Sï-Shen-Tsï Methodist Church: History

 Sï-Shen-Tsï Church was erected in 1894 by the Rev. Virgil Chittenden Hart, leader of the West China Mission of the Missionary Society of the Methodist Church in Canada (MCC), which at the time was practically a chapel.

 The church was designed by Walter Small, a Victoria University graduate known as the "Mission's Builder".
 Its walls were made of solid brick.
 It was built in semi-native style with fine board floors, and seated three hundred persons.

+A year later, it was destroyed by the anti-religious turmoil (Chengdu Mission Case) in 1895.
+It was rebuilt the following year.
+In 1900, when the Boxer Rebellion broke out, the church was destroyed again and rebuilt again.

 It was doubled in size in 1911.
 The building cost $1,000 in gold, a sum gifted by Jairus Hart, Esq., of Halifax, N.S.

 At that time, the situation was not considered particularly good.
 The Jinjiang District, in where the church was erected, was comparatively poor, and had not the best reputation.
 But this had changed much by 1920.
 This change was due in part to the general growth of the city, in part to the opening of a new city gate in the near vicinity.
 According to Rev. Newton Ernest Bowles, Canadian missionaries believed this was in no small measure due to the general influence of the church itself.

 The present church building covers an area of more than 3,000 square meters, with a usable area of more than 1,200 square meters.
 The height of the church is about 18 meters.
-The Sichuan Theological College is located next to the church.
+The Sichuan Theological Seminary is located next to the church.